GeorgiGenkov/GeorgiGenkov/README.md

 Hi, I am Georgi! 👋
 =======================

-Quality assurance
+Quality Assurance Enthusiast
 -----------------

-I am very passionate about diving further and further into the magnificent ocean of the QA engineering.
-The main reason behind my attraction to this specific area of the IT world is the opportunity to combine my attachment to both - coding and searching for bugs/defects.
+I'm deeply passionate about exploring the fascinating world of QA engineering.
+What draws me to this field is the unique blend of coding and the thrill of hunting down bugs and defects, allowing me to contribute to creating flawless software.

-- 🔭 I have recently completed the Back-End QA Automation courses at SoftUni.
+- 🌱 I recently completed Back-End & Front-End QA Automation courses at SoftUni.
-- 🌱 Now, I look forward to enhancing my QA skills and knowledge by enrolling in Front-End QA Automation courses this upcoming summer.
+- 🔭 Currently, I'm focused on advancing my QA Automation skills, particularly with Selenium WebDriver and Appium.
 <br/>

 ### Languages and Tools: